mattedefra/mattedefra/README.md

 ###

-<p align="left">📚 I'm currently learning data science<br>🎯 Goals: making it my profession^<br>🎲 Fun fact: "No way that works??" has been a staple in my learning journey.</p>
+<p align="left">📚 I'm currently learning Excel, SQL<br>🎯 Goals: making it my profession^<br>🎲 Fun fact: "No way that works??" has been a staple in my learning journey.</p>

 ###